7 Reasons for Teens to Apply for What's Your Story

 Your thoughts of yourself as a writer will improve

 I know - like any other teen creator - that sometimes your work can feel worthless.
 Whether it's exams or parental pressure, there are things in a teenager's life that make creative activities seem pointless.
-However, SBT are here to help!
+However, Scottish Book Trust are here to help!
 This application is tailor-made for teenagers so you'll feel important and needed – like a job in this industry isn't just an end-of-the-rainbow dream.

 Working with a mentor is brilliant for your self-worth, confidence and work